-The Russian-Ukrainian conflict sent oil prices around the world sky-rocketing to all-time record highs.
+The Russian-Ukrainian conflict sent oil prices worldwide skyrocketing to all-time record highs.

-But businesses and traders who already had future investments agreed in oil were not immediately affected.
+But businesses and traders with future oil investments agreed were not vulnerable.

-So whether you’re trading in lean hogs, wheat, soybeans, ownership of company stocks & bonds - or even bitcoin - futures contracts let you hedge or speculate.
+Whether you’re trading in lean hogs, wheat, soybeans, ownership of company stocks & bonds—or even bitcoin—future contracts let you hedge or speculate.

-So you can secure an instrument at an early price now, for delivery later (minutes, days, or months ahead).
+You can secure an investment at an early price now for delivery later with futures trading.